 Invisalign Lite is a fast and inconspicuous way to treat minor and moderate teeth alignment issues.
 In just seven months you could have a straighter smile – without anyone even being aware you were wearing braces!

-Clear aligner systems have clear appeal for adults who feel that metal braces would detract from their professional appearance or spoil an important event.
-You can check here to see whether you’re a suitable candidate for invisible braces.
+This orthodontic system has obvious appeal for adults who feel that metal braces would detract from their professional appearance or spoil an important event.
+To find out if Invisalign braces are suitable for you, start by taking a free Smile Assessment.
 You’ll have an answer in just a couple of minutes.